Antiochian/personal-bartender/README.md

 # personal-bartender
 If you tell it what ingredients you have, this program will list all the cocktails you can make

-Its a prototype!
+Its a prototype - please don't look at the code!

-Example usage:
+Example Demos:
 ----

 | Getting reccomendations |